 It is best to review your post termination restriction clauses periodically.
 We recommend reissuing a contract when you promote an employee and revising the post termination restrictions accordingly; the reasonableness of a restriction is judged at the time it was entered i.e. if a senior employee can evidence that the post termination restrictions they are bound by were actually signed up to when they were still a junior employee, this could result in the terms being void, such as in the case of Bartholomews Agri Food Ltd v Thornton .

-What to Consider When Drafting Post Termination Restrictions
+3. What to Consider When Drafting Post-Termination Restrictions

-- Consider the likely future reality and what protection you will actually need.
+- The likely future reality and what protection you will actually need.

-- Consider what a reasonable duration of restriction might be.
+- What a reasonable duration of restriction might be.
 For example, what is the shelf life of the confidential information the employee might be privy to?

-- As an alternative, consider whether a garden leave clause would provide you with similar protection.
+- Whether, as an alternative, a garden leave clause would provide you with similar protection.